ValerieHMoore/ValerieHMoore.github.io/_posts/2019-07-13-heres_the_culprit_ruby_debugging.markdown

 end
 ```

 ## Loops
 Is your code stuck in an infinite loop?
-Or conversely, did you accidentally put a return *inside* your loop instead of *after* you have finished iterating over every item in the array?
+Or conversely, did you accidentally put a return *inside* your loop instead of *after* you have finished iterating over every item in an array?
 A return inside a loop will stop the loop.
 Notice how far down the return is in the following method.
 You could insert a binding.pry here and move it around to see what you are getting in different locations in your code before finally settling on a location for the return.

 ```
 def team_names